-Like residents, Non Resident Indians or NRIs selling their property in India are required to pay capital gain tax.
+Like residents, Non-Resident Indians (NRIs), or Overseas Citizens of India (OCIs) selling their property in India are required to pay capital gain tax.
 However, TDS rates will be different based on the residential status.

 Computation of long-term capital gain tax on sale of property in India